This information applies to England and Wales.

 The DWP will compare your child with a non-disabled child of the same age.
 Concentrate on your child’s additional needs.
 The assessor knows that most children aged 3 need some help eating.
 If your child is unable to eat without you feeding them and they get frustrated or upset, explain this.

-What seems normal or easy to you might not be to others, especially if you have adapted to your child’s condition.
+What seems normal or easy to you or your child might not be to others.

-Make sure you include everything your child finds difficult or impossible to do, even if it’s not every day.
-And explain why it’s difficult or impossible.
+Make sure you include everything that is difficult or impossible to do, even if it is not every day.
+And explain why it is difficult or impossible.

 Include as much evidence as you can, such as: